PB08/sqlalchemy-challenge/README.md

 ## Step 1 - Climate Analysis and Exploration

 Used Python and SQLAlchemy to do basic climate analysis and data exploration of your climate database.
-All of the following analysis should be completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.
+All of the following analysis was completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.

 * Chose a start date and end date for your trip.
 Make sure that your vacation range is approximately 3-15 days total.